-Non-prescription medicines may not be administered in school.
+Non-prescription medicines may be administered in school with written permission from the parent.

 No pupil under the age of 16 will be given medicine containing aspirin unless prescribed by a doctor.
 Pain relief medicines will not be administered without first checking when the previous dose was taken, and the maximum dosage allowed.